luthsanches/luthsanches/README.md

 ### Academic:
 - Bachelor of Information Systems (2012)
-- Solution Architect Especialist (2024)
+- Specialization in Solutions Architecture (2024)

 <br />